Lucas number: Lucas primes

 As of September 2015, the largest confirmed Lucas prime is L148091, which has 30950 decimal digits.
 As of August 2022, the largest known Lucas probable prime is L5466311, with 1,142,392 decimal digits.

 If Ln is prime then n is 0, prime, or a power of 2.
 L2m is prime for m = 1, 2, 3, and 4 and no other known values of m.

 Lucas polynomials

 In the same way as Fibonacci polynomials are derived from the Fibonacci numbers, the Lucas polynomials $L_{n}(x)$ are a polynomial sequence derived from the Lucas numbers.

 Continued fractions for powers of the golden ratio

-Close rational approximations for powers of the golden ratio can be obtained from their continued fractions.
+For all but the smallest values of n, the integer L_{n} very closely approximates the n-th power of the golden ratio, $\varphi^n$.
+Furthermore, close rational approximations for powers of the golden ratio can be obtained from their continued fractions.

 For positive integers n, the continued fractions are: